 - Let us calculate using the expectations theory assumption: (1+0.035)*(1+F1) = (1+0.04) ^2

-- Now we calculate for F1 = 4.5%, so in both the scenarios investor will earn average 4% annually.
+- Now we calculate for F1 = 4.5%, so in both the scenarios, investors will earn an average of 4% annually.

 Difference Between Expectations Theory and Preferred Habitat Theory

-- In the preferred habitat theory, the investor prefers short term duration bonds as compared to long term duration bonds, in only the case where long-term bonds pay risk premium an investor will be willing to invest in the same.
+- In the preferred habitat theory, the investor prefers short term duration bonds as compared to long term duration bonds, in only the case where long-term bonds pay a risk premium, an investor will be willing to invest in the same.

-- The major difference between the two would be wherein preferred habitat theory an investor is concerned with the duration and yield while the expectations theory only gives preference to yield.
+- The major difference between the two would be wherein preferred habitat theory, and an investor is concerned with the duration and yield while the expectations theory only gives preference to yield.

 This has been a guide to What is Expectations Theory & its Definition.
 Here we discuss the formula to calculate expectations theory and examples along with types, advantages, and disadvantages.
 You can learn more about from the following articles –